bomsn/rclone-automated-backups-for-wordpress/readme.md

 ## Rclone Automated Backups for WordPress

 Automate WordPress backups to various cloud storage providers using rclone automation.
+Also supports `restic` for incremental backups using rclone.

 ![Screenshot](/screenshot.png)